Shake up your weekend at the best cocktail bars in Sydney!

-At the end a narrow laneway mostly used for delivery trucks is one of the most exciting and unique cocktail bars in Sydney Located inside a tiny garage, Cantina Ok! is a micro mezcal mecca specialising in rare Mexican spirits.
+At the end a narrow laneway mostly used for delivery trucks is one of the most exciting and unique cocktail bars in Sydney.
+Located inside a tiny garage, Cantina Ok! is a micro mezcal mecca specialising in rare Mexican spirits.
 With room for only about 20 people inside, there is a warm and inviting energy as you sip on vibrant cocktails not found elsewhere in Sydney.
-Be sure to get in early to try some of some of the some of the best margaritas and cocktails in Sydney.
+Be sure to get in early to try some of the best margaritas and cocktails in Sydney.

 Just getting to Door Knock is half the fun.
-Once you find the right door on Pitt Street, head on down the flight of stairs and along a concrete corridor.
+Once you find the right door on Pitt Street, head down the flight of stairs and along a concrete corridor.
 Follow the signs until you reach a hefty entrance featuring a cute pineapple acting as a door knocker.
-Knock twice and wait, then soon you will enter the classy realm of Sydney’s underground, better known as Door Knock.
+Knock twice and wait, then soon you will enter the classy realm of Sydney’s best underground and hidden bar, better known as Door Knock.
 May we recommend My Ex Paloma, a bittersweet cocktail consisting of hopped mezcal, smoked grapefruit, apple cider vinegar, agave, sea salt and a jello worm.
 You’ll be knocking regularly to get into one of the best cocktail bars in Sydney.

 Dulcie's Kings Cross

-Despite what you may hear about, Kings Cross is far from dead.
-In fact, few watering holes are still going strong as the cabaret cocktail bar of Dulcie’s Kings Cross.
+Despite what you may hear, Kings Cross is far from dead.
+In fact, a few watering holes are still going strong as the cabaret cocktail bar of Dulcie’s Kings Cross.
 No need to Google what “bohemian” looks like, just head to this bar for an evening soiree and you will find out.
 Do you want something a little daring?
-Go for Fifty-Fifty Club, featuring Prohibition Bathtub Cut Gin stirred with a 50/50 balance of Regal Rouge Bold Red and Castagna Vermouth, then finished with Marionette Dry Curacao and a dash of cacao and macadamia bitters.
+Go for the Fifty-Fifty Club, featuring Prohibition Bathtub Cut Gin stirred with an equal balance of Regal Rouge Bold Red and Castagna Vermouth, then finished with Marionette Dry Curacao and a dash of cacao and macadamia bitters.

 Palmer and Co